What Is a Film Fixer? The Complete Guide to Production Fixers

 Why international productions shooting in South Korea rely on local fixers to navigate district-level permits, coordinate with KOFIC, and unlock filming access from Seoul's neon corridors to Jeju's volcanic coastlines

 So what is a fixer, exactly?
-In the film industry, a fixer is a local production professional who makes international filming possible.
+In the film industry, a fixer is a local production pro who makes global filming possible.
 Whether your crew is shooting a thriller across the rain-slicked streets of Gangnam, a reality series inside a Busan seafood market, or a branded documentary on the volcanic plateaus of Jeju Island, a film fixer handles the permits, crew sourcing, location logistics, and government liaison that bridge the gap between a foreign production team and the realities of working on the ground in South Korea.
-The term originated in journalism, where foreign correspondents depended on local contacts to arrange access, translate, and navigate bureaucracy in unfamiliar countries.
-The film industry adopted that concept and expanded it dramatically.
-Today, whether you call them a production fixer, a local fixer, or a production service provider, the role is indispensable for any crew shooting outside their home territory.
-In South Korea, where the domestic industry operates at world-class speed, government agencies conduct business in Korean, and district-level permit structures vary from one gu to the next, the fixer is not a convenience but a structural requirement for foreign productions.
+The term started in journalism, where foreign correspondents depended on local contacts to arrange access, translate, and handle bureaucracy in unfamiliar countries.
+The film industry adopted that concept and expanded it a lot.
+Today, whether you call them a production fixer, a local fixer, or a production service provider, the role is indispensable for any crew shooting outside their home area.
+In South Korea, where the domestic industry operates at top-tier speed, government agencies conduct business in Korean, and district-level permit structures differ from one gu to the next, the fixer is not a convenience but a structural need for foreign shoots.
 This guide covers what fixers do, when you need one, how they differ from line producers and production coordinators, what they cost, and how to choose the right partner for your shoot in Korea.

 As Fixers in Korea, we bring local expertise to international productions filming in South Korea.
 Our team's deep knowledge of local regulations, crew networks, and production infrastructure ensures your project runs smoothly from pre-production through delivery.